willbaskett/grokking_in_both_directions/README.md

 We observe that left-to-right training leaves a significant amount of potential performance on the table given a finite amount of data.
 Forcing the model to learn a more comprehensive model of the structure of its training data improves performance even when the model is only evaluated left-to-right.

-Bi-directional modeling improves the data efficiency of sequence models, though there is no it has to be done autoregressively.
+Bi-directional modeling improves the data efficiency of sequence models, though there is no reason it has to be done autoregressively.

 # Left-to-Right Test Loss During Training